o3de/o3de.org/content/docs/userguide/lumberyard-launcher-intro.md

   to run &ALYlong; with the &ly-launcher;. '
 title: Using &ly-launcher; to Set Up Your Development Environment
 ---
-# Using Lumberyard Setup Assistant to Set Up Your Development Environment<a name="lumberyard-launcher-intro"></a>
+# Using Lumberyard Setup Assistant to Set Up Your Development Environment {#lumberyard-launcher-intro}

 Use the Lumberyard Setup Assistant application to validate that you have installed the third\-party software required to run Lumberyard\.